Some local restaurants reopen in the new age of restrictions

-TYBEE, Ga (WSAV) – Jack Flanigan reopened his restaurant to sit down diners at noon on Monday, the exact time that Georgia Governor Brian Kemp’s new directive said he could (with restrictions.)
+TYBEE ISLAND, Ga.
+(WSAV) – Jack Flanigan reopened his restaurant to sit-down diners at noon on Monday, the exact time that Georgia Gov. Brian Kemp’s new directive said he could (with restrictions).

 He is wearing a mask and gloves and carrying an infrared thermometer which he says is used to take the temperature of staff who are also all wearing masks and gloves.